oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 .. image:: /user/img/concept-guides/web-catalog/promo-image-no-preview.png
    :alt: Promo image as a link without preview

 You can use the nodes excluded from the main menu.
 For example, create a category or content node (e.g., Promotions) with a number of discounted items and with the product listing page not be part of the main menu.
-Then add it to the :ref:`featured menu <menu-management-concept-guide>` block and enable the block for the storefront header as part of the **Top Navigation Menu** or **Quick Access Button** setting in the :ref:`system configuration <configuration--commerce--design--theme>`.
+Then add it to the :ref:`featured menu <menu-management-concept-guide>` block and place it anywhere in the storefront header under the :ref:`theme configuration <back-office-theme-configuration>`.

 .. image:: /user/img/concept-guides/web-catalog/featured-menu-nav-root.png
    :alt: A segment of web catalog added to featured menu in the storefront